 - Vaginal bleeding (may or may not be there)

-Abdomen or stomach pain can be very worrying for pregnant females.
-Many females who are pregnant for the first time are unfamiliar with this pain and often misjudge the abdominal pain as a miscarriage.
+Abdomen or stomach pain can be very worrying for pregnant women.
+Most of the women who are pregnant for the first time are unfamiliar with this pain and often misjudge the abdominal pain as a miscarriage.
 It’s important to stay positive and calm.

 Normal abdominal pain in pregnancy is likely to be mild and goes away on its own.
 But, if a female has persistent stomach pain or cramping that won’t go away, or if the pain comes suddenly, visit your doctor immediately.